LisaHJung/O4B/README.md

 ```
 - This defines a pipeline for traces.
 - The traces sent from the app is received by the `otlp` receiver we defined in the configuration.
-- The traces are processed by the `resource` processor, which adds the attribute `service.name = demo`.
+- The traces are processed by the `resource` processor, which adds the resource attribute `service.name = demo`.
 - The `debug` exporter logs traces to the terminal where the Collector is running.
 - The `otlp/jaeger` exporter fowards the trace data to Jaeger.